 For 2015 I returned to the British Superbike series with the Tyco BMW squad.
 I combined BSB with my test rider role at Aprilia, assisting on the development of their new MotoGP bike.
 I made a single wild card appearance in Germany with Aprilia that year.

-I am currently racing in the British Superbike Championship for the McAms Yamaha team, my goal this year is to finally add the BSB crown to the British Supersport title I won in 2007, it is a tough task ahead as the BSB series is considered the toughest National Championship in the world.
+I am currently racing in the British Superbike Championship for the Tyco BMW team, I would love to finally add the BSB crown to the British Supersport title I won in 2007, it is a tough task as the BSB series is considered the toughest National Championship in the world, but we are working towards that goal.
+In 2018 I also raced World Endurance for the Penz BMW team, we finished 4th overall in the championship following a podium finish in the Le Man 24hrs event.